 St. Hubert’s has taken on an emergency cat rescue operation larger than any one we’ve previously undertaken and needs the support of the community to assist us caring for these most needy newest temporary residents.

 As June drew to a close, St. Hubert’s was asked to assist with the rescue, sheltering and rehoming of what was initially thought to be up to 100 cats unconfined on a rural property in Sussex County.
 One of the original caretakers of the cats passed away within the last few years and the other elderly resident became overburdened and unable to provide care for them.
 The home and property have fallen into disrepair, now without electricity or running water.
 We were advised that over the years some cats had been removed from the site but the situation was never fully resolved and so the number continued to grow.
-The home and property have fallen into disrepair, without electricity or running water.

 With the cooperation of the property owner and concerned neighbors St. Hubert’s agreed to take custody and responsibility for the cats, originally intending to remove them in small groups over a period of time while providing food and water to those awaiting relocation.
 Upon assessing the situation on site and with an intense heat wave beginning, it was determined that the majority of the cats were undernourished, a number of them also exhibiting symptoms of illness and/or injury.
 Plans were made to mobilize immediately to rescue the cats.
 A staging area for intake and triage/treatment was set up quickly at the Madison shelter and an additional staff member, experienced in trap/neuter/return and apprehending cats in difficult situations was added to the team in order to expedite getting the cats to safety.